nvimtools/hydra.nvim/README.md

             -- if set to true, this will prevent the hydra's hint window from displaying -- immediately.
-            -- Note: you can still show the window manually by calling Hydra:show() hide_on_load = false,
+            -- Note: you can still show the window manually by calling Hydra.hint:show() -- and manually close it with Hydra.hint:close() hide_on_load = false,

             -- Table from function names to function.
 Functions should return